freqtrade/freqtrade/docs/installation.md

 #### 7. (Optional) Post-installation Tasks

 On Linux, as an optional post-installation task, you may wish to setup the bot to run as a `systemd` service or configure it to send the log messages to the `syslog`/`rsyslog` or `journald` daemons.
-See [Advanced Post-installation Tasks](advanced-setup.md) for details.
+See [Advanced Logging](advanced-setup.md#advanced-logging) for details.

 ------